dannyvassallo/middleman-materialize/README.md

 ####What does it do?
 This boilerplate is set up to increase my workflow.
 Hopefully, this can also help you on your way.
+Follow the deployment instructions below to deploy to heroku.
+There is also a partial/template for meta info on most social networks.

 ####Technologies Used
 * Ruby